whiskyechobravo/kerko/README.md

 ### Submitting code changes

-Pull requests may be submitted against [Kerko's repository](Kerko).
+Pull requests may be submitted against [Kerko's repository][Kerko].
 Please consider the following guidelines:

 * Consider using [Yapf](https://github.com/google/yapf) to autoformat your code